-During the tour you will learn how Gabo lived in 1950 and the places that were part of his daily routine such as the New York Skyscraper, where he spent his nights, or the area where the Librería Mundo and Café Colombia were located, as we walk through the lively streets of Paseo Bolívar.
+During the tour you will know how Gabo lived in the fifties and the places that were part of his daily routine, such as the New York Skyscraper and the sector where the World Bookstore and the Colombian Cafe were located.

-You will also visit the most emblematic sites of the city such as the church of San Nicolas; the Church 'Nuestra Señora del Perpetuo Socorro', where he got married to his wife; the Intendencia Fluvial, where the monument to the Yellow Butterflies is located; and the statue of Garcia Marquez, located in the Cultural Park of the Caribbean.
+We will also visit some of the most emblematic sites of the city, such as the church of San Nicolas; the Church of Perpetual Help, where he married; the River Administration, home of the Yellow Butterflies monument; and the statue of García Márquez located in the old Customs building.

 We meet travelers in the lobby of their hotel or at the entrance of the specified meeting point.